bradrblack/wally/README.md

 Initial setup of the device uses WiFiManager and optional Adafruit IO integration to send text to the display remotely.
 On first start - connect to the provided hotspot for configuration.
 To reset the device, long-press button 0.

-NOTE: I found that when powering from an AC-USB adapter that an addition ground wire is needed from the ESP32 to the wallbaord device in addition to the ground wire on the serial port.
+NOTE: I found that when powering from an AC-USB adapter that an additional ground wire is needed from the ESP32 to the wallbaord device in addition to the ground wire on the serial port.